Close

 A-Z guide for students

-Whether you’re an international student thinking of studying and working in Australia or a recent graduate looking for your first role in the industry, trying to find a job can sometimes feel like a job in itself.
+Whether you’re an international student thinking of studying and working in Australia or a recent graduate looking for your first role in the industry, trying to find a job can be a daunting process.

 “International students can face multiple barriers to establishing careers, including unfamiliar job search processes and a whole new workplace culture in Australia,” says Will James, National Careers Manager at Kaplan Business School.

-To help, we’ve created an A-Z e-book guide for students, with advice on a range of job-search topics and insider tips from our experienced KBS career advisors.
-From do’s and don’ts for the Australian job market to writing a killer cover letter…we’ve got you covered!
+To help, we’ve created an A-Z guide for students, with advice on a range of job-search topics and insider tips from our experienced KBS Career Advisors.
+From the basics of which job websites you should be browsing, to tips on how to write an effective cover letter and resume, and perfecting your interview skills.

-Or, read on for a little sneak peek of the ABC tips included in the guide:
+Download the full version of our 'How to Find a Job' guide or; read on for a little sneak peek of the ABC tips included in the guide.

 Accelerate your English

-Having a strong level of both verbal and written English as an international student is a sure-fire way to impress prospective employers.
+Having a strong level of both verbal and written English as an international student will impress prospective employers.

 You can accelerate your learning through: